thejcannon/OhTheMethodsYouCanMake/Slides.md

-however you'll find the list of ops to support is oh so much greater You'll think about `+` and `-` and start figuring that the list of operators is biggering and biggering
+however you'll find the list of ops to support is oh so much greater You'll think about `+` and `-` and start figuring that the list of operators is biggering and biggering -->

-The first giant list, you'll very soon encumber it's the list of operators supported on a number
--->

 ---